 Apparently this gives them claim to a stretch of ground somewhat elevated from them who flat-out state there are no ghosts.
-From this elevated ground proponents of this verbal elitism can then look down from their self-appointed perch at them they deem less-skeptically-enlightened.
+From this elevated ground, proponents of this verbal elitism can then look down from their self-appointed perch at them they deem less-skeptically-enlightened.

-In part I understand the reason for this.
-One can argue with a believer (in anything) until they are blue in the face, and still not make a dent in whatever cherished belief is being critically examined.
+In part, I understand the reason for this.
+One can argue with a believer (of anything) until they are blue in the face, and still not make a dent in whatever cherished belief is not being critically examined.
 And I get the tactfulness of the above statement over labeling believers as poor, deluded ultramaroons.
 You gently put the ball back in their court . . . but, you are also signing up to listen to them when they come around again with “new” evidence.

 Functionally the two skeptic camps are expressing the same view, but one is claiming skeptical purity because they are willing to consider/examine whatever evidence might be presented in support of the existence of ghosts.
 Never mind in the whole of human history there has been no credible evidence produced by anyone.
 Never mind those currently trying to get evidence are running around pointing various implements from the food industry at dusty corners in darkened rooms.

-Just to set the record straight, I flat out maintain there are no ghosts, and I do so without the slightest worry I will one day have to eat my words.
+Just to set the record straight, I maintain there are no ghosts, and I do so without the slightest worry I will one day have to eat my words.
 That means I am not interested in watching footage of delusional people all awash with the green glow of night vision technology.
 By the way, what’s with the lights being off?
 Are ghosts afraid of the light?
 Anyway, to continue . . .

 Evidentiary Skepticism Proponents (ESP for short)* will have you believe we should refrain from passing judgment on anything which cannot be measured, or tested.
 Logic Devotees Skeptics (LDS for short)** propose the very lack of evidence constitutes a usable measure of the validity of a given claim.
 I say lack of supporting evidence should be viewed as an uninterrupted and near infinite data stream stretching back to the dawn of recorded time.
 And in every instance, with regards to the supernatural, the data points to one thing, and one thing only . . . there be no “super” with “natural”.